 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the Fund will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 Deposits are exposed to custodial credit risk if they are uninsured and unsecured.
-The Fund had \$5,586,567 in deposits in excess of FDIC coverage that is exposed to custodial credit risk for deposits as of 31 December 2019.
+As of 31 December 2020, the Fund's cash on deposit was not exposed to custodial credit risk because all amounts were covered by FDIC coverage and the bank's pledged collateral.

 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the Fund will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the Fund and are held by either the counterparty or the counterparty's trust department or agent but not in the Fund's name.
-As of 31 December 2019, the Fund's investment securities are not exposed to custodial credit risk because all securities are held by the Fund's custodial bank in the Fund's name.
+As of 31 December 2020, the Fund's investment securities are not exposed to custodial credit risk because all securities are held by the Fund's custodial bank in the Fund's name.